 Why Is Fentanyl So Dangerous?

-Fentanyl is 50 times more potent than heroin, making it a very powerful drug.
+Fentanyl is 50 times more potent than heroin, making it a very powerful drug that often leads to overdose deaths when used illegally.
 Opioid receptors are found in the areas of the brain that control breathing rate.
 Large doses of opioids, especially one as potent as fentanyl, can cause breathing to stop completely, leading to death.
 The high potency of fentanyl greatly increases the risk of overdose, particularly if the user is unaware that a pill or powder contains fentanyl.
 The fentanyl being sold on the street can be mixed with heroin or cocaine, which amplifies its potency and danger.
 Fentanyl overdoses must be treated immediately with Narcan and may require higher doses to reverse the overdose.
 The drug is more lethal to potential users than other illicit drugs due to its very small lethal dose.

 The United States is currently in the midst of a fentanyl crisis.
 Law enforcement reports and public health data indicate higher availability, increased seizures, and more known overdose deaths from fentanyl than at any other time since the drug was first developed in 1959.
 Overdose deaths attributed to fentanyl have been on the rise in recent years because many do not know that they are ingesting the drug.

 Now that you’re equipped with the answer to “what is fentanyl” and understand how deadly opioid abuse and addiction is, it is imperative to reach out for help as soon as possible if you are struggling.
 It is important that you know recovery from opioid addiction is possible.
 If you are stuck in the vicious cycle of opioid use and need professional inpatient detox services, the experienced and compassionate staff at Summit Detox will help you detox safely and comfortably.